Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Introduction

 \section{Introduction}

 Model Predictive Control (MPC) methods, along with other optimal control methods, have become commonplace in several domains for robotics, ranging from simple automotives to even high-degree-of-freedom humanoid robots.
 The space of MPC-based methods includes an information theoretic nonparametric sampling method, Model Predictive Path Integral Control (MPPI) \cite{7487277}.
-While the performance of MPPI, both in resultant trajectories and computation time, is stellar, this form of control often remains limited to relatively low-dimensional spaces or is abstracted to a lower dimension to make the problem more feasible.
+While the performance of MPPI, both in resultant trajectories and computation time, is stellar, it is often only applied to relatively low-dimensional spaces or is abstracted to a lower dimension to make the problem more feasible.
 We aspire to realize MPPI methods suitable for real-time robust inference for more complex robotic platforms, such as humanoid robots.

-The key concept of MPPI involves information maximization over a projected set of rollout trajectories \cite{7487277}.
-From a current state estimate and initial action sequence, MPPI will heavily perturb the action sequence, generating a distribution of trajectories, which are then rolled out via state dynamics.
-MPPI then aims to minimize the Kullback–Leibler (KL) Divergence \cite{williams2018information} (a measure of the difference between two distributions) between this distribution of rollouts and an optimal trajectory distribution, identified by a cost function.
-Functionally, this equates to performing an information maximization expectation to pick a trajectory which is a weighted sum of the sampled trajectories.
-The perturbations, however, are often generated from Gaussian distributions, which causes sampling to primarily explore around the mean, which is not often representative of the true optimal distribution \cite{trevisan2024biased}.
-Particularly for constrained high degree-of-freedom non-linear systems, this MPPI algorithm becomes susceptible to the curse of dimensionality, requiring exponentially more samples to be effective \cite{mohamed2025towards}.
+The key concept of MPPI involves information maximization over a projected set of rollout trajectories.
+From a current state estimate and initial action sequence, MPPI will heavily perturb the action sequence, generating a distribution of trajectories which are then rolled out via state dynamics.
+MPPI then aims to minimize the Kullback–Leibler (KL) Divergence \cite{williams2018information} (a measure of the difference between two distributions) between this rollout distribution and an optimal trajectory distribution, identified by a cost function.
+Functionally, this equates to performing an information maximization expectation to pick a trajectory equal to a weighted sum of the sampled trajectories.
+The perturbations, however, are generated from Gaussian distributions, which focuses sampling primarily around the mean, which is not often representative of the true optimal distribution \cite{trevisan2024biased}.
+Particularly for constrained high degree-of-freedom non-linear systems, MPPI becomes susceptible to the curse of dimensionality, requiring exponentially more samples to be effective \cite{mohamed2025towards}.

 For similar problems relating to gradient based optimization Stein Variational Gradient Descent (SVGD), or Stein Variational Inference \cite{liu2016stein} has become increasingly popular, wherein as part of an optimization step, a kernel is used to force particles to spread out.
 This kernel ensures a more complete representation of a sampled space and prevents mode collapse, often improving particle efficiency.
 There are several implementations of SVGD within MPC, highlighted by \cite{lambert2020stein}, and a few within MPPI \cite{miura2024spline,honda2024stein}.